-The articles of the Corporation provide for a minimum of three directors and a maximum of seven directors.
-The Corporation currently has five directors.
-The Corporation is proposing five directors for election.
+The articles of the Corporation currently provide for a minimum of three directors and a maximum of seven directors (to be increased to 12 at the Meeting if thought appropriate).
+The Corporation currently has six directors.
+The Corporation is proposing eight directors for election.
 The Corporate Governance Committee is expanding its evergreen list of director candidates as part of the process of recruiting a new director.
 Such director may assume the position of lead director.